smurfix/DaBroker/doc/client.rst

 In fact it makes sense to wrap the client's whole thread with this.

 See `tests/__init__.py`.
 Caching is tested in `test21`.

+Calls on invalidated (i.e. out-of-date or deleted) objects are never cached.

 Shutdown
 --------